kyma-project/community/guidelines/content-guidelines/05-links.md

 ### Links to the assets folder

 To add a reference to a YAML, JSON, SVG, PNG, or JPG file located in the `assets` folder in the same topic, use GitHub relative links.
-For example, write `[Here](./assets/mf-namespaced.yaml) you can find a sample micro front-end entity.` When you click such a link on the `kyma-project.io` website, it opens the file content in the same tab.
+For example, write `[Here](./assets/mf-namespaced.yaml) you can find a sample micro frontend entity.` When you click such a link on the `kyma-project.io` website, it opens the file content in the same tab.

 ## Links between documents in different topics